 This amazing event is held every year in support of all the men and women who have sacrificed more than most of us can even imagine to insure and protect the freedoms of the rest of us.
 Military

 service members from all branches of the military who have served in Iraq and Afghanistan will be taking part in this incredible and epic life-changing event at beaches in Santa Cruz and Capitola.
-This event is held to encourage severely injured veteran and active duty service members to take part in an experience they will never forget!
-The purpose of this program is to help these wounded warriors overcome unsurmountable challenges and help them realize the power they have within themselves to take control and boost their personal potential.
+Operation Surf is held to encourage severely injured veteran and active duty service members to take part in an experience they will never forget!
+The purpose of this program is to help these wounded warriors overcome insurmountable challenges and help them realize the power they have within themselves to take control and boost their personal potential.
 The waves of the ocean and mounting the surf for the first time offers incredible healing power.

 To aid in the early part of a veterans recovery, Operation Surf has discovered that this trip is a unique and highly effective healing tool.
 Most of these vets will experience this for the first time after being dismissed from the hospital since being wounded in Iraq or Afghanistan.
 Most of them have never experienced the ocean, and have no idea what to expect.

 Local community members make this whole event possible.
 There are numerous fundraisers held to collect donations to pay for this entire event.
-They sponsor and pay for everything so that these veterans, to whom we owe so much including all the freedoms we enjoy, can spend those 6 days having possibly the best time of their lives.
+They sponsor and pay for everything so that these veterans, to whom we owe so much including all the freedoms we enjoy, can spend those six days having possibly the best time of their lives.
 Just for a short while, they are able to forget all the horrors and pain that they have endured, and just enjoy life.
-Many will overcome fears, unsurmountable challenges, perceived limitations of physical and psychological disabilities, and gain a new perspective on their lives.
+Many will overcome fears, insurmountable challenges, perceived limitations of physical and psychological disabilities, and gain a new perspective on their lives.
 Hopefully, they can learn to once again reach their full potential.